-Please note that for the majority of non-mineral and non-waste developments the Local Planning Authority will be the district or borough council.
+- 4.1 Please note that for the majority of non-mineral and non-waste developments the Local Planning Authority will be the district or borough council.
 This means that the LPA will be the determining authority and any objection made by the Mineral Planning Authority will be a statutory objection.
-A statutory objection is a material consideration of considerable weight for the determining authority.

-It should also be noted that any application on a mineral safeguarding area which has not complied with the requirements of M&W Core Strategy Policy CS16 is contrary to the adopted development plan and should be advertised as a departure application.
+A statutory objection is a material consideration of considerable weight for the determining authority, as is the mineral safeguarding policies contained within the NPPF. - 4.2 It should also be noted that any application on a mineral safeguarding area which has not complied with the requirements of M&W Core Strategy Policy CS16 is contrary to the adopted development plan and should be advertised as a departure application.

-Please note that Norfolk County Council has written a separate mineral safeguarding guidance note covering silica sand, which should be referred to for planning applications located within the MSA/MCA for silica sand.
+Please note that Norfolk County Council has written a separate mineral safeguarding guidance note covering aggregate, which should be referred to for planning applications located within the MSA/MCA for sand and gravel, and carstone.